Shinsengumi (1969 film)

-Shinsengumi (新撰組) is a 1969 Japanese jidaigeki film.
+Shinsengumi (新撰組), Shinsengumi: Assassins of Honor or Band of Assassins, is a 1969 Japanese jidaigeki film directed by Tadashi Sawashima.

 The true story of the end of the Shogunate, the tragedy of the Shinsengumi is one of the best loved stories of Japanese history and has been adapted many times on stage, screen, television, and anime.
 This film, starring Toshiro Mifune with an all-star cast, stands out as one of the definitive adaptations of this classic tale.

 Plot

-As the late nineteenth century unfolds, Japan experiences a pivotal shift in power from the Shogunate to the Emperor, marking the anticipation of a new era.
-However, not everyone is content with this change.
+Near the end of the nineteenth century, as the balance of power shifts from Shogunate towards the Emperor, Japan restlessly awaits the dawning of a new age.
+But not all are content.

-In response to the evolving landscape, the Shinsengumi, a diverse group comprising samurai, farmers, and peasants, unites to resist the currents of history.
-Guided by their leader, Isami Kondo, a man who ascends from humble origins as a farmer to become the commander of the formidable Shinsengumi brigade, they stand in staunch defense of the faltering Shogunate.
-Kondo, with an iron will and a compassionate heart, leads his men against the backdrop of impending bloodshed and treachery lurking at every turn.
+The Shinsengumi, a small army of samurai, farmers and peasants, band together to do battle against the tide of history.
+Their leader, Isami Kondo, is a man who rises from farmer to fighter to head the fierce Shinsengumi brigade.
+Using a stern hand and a heart of gold, he rallies his men in defense of the tottering Shogunate.
+But bloodshed and treachery lurk around every corner.